farnaf/fa21-cse110-lab4/expose/javascript/part1.md

     at Function.Module.runMain (internal/modules/cjs/loader.js:831:12)
     at startup (internal/bootstrap/node.js:283:19)
     at bootstrapNodeJSCore (internal/bootstrap/node.js:623:3)
+    Because result is defined as a constant, its value cannot change to be the sum of num1 and num2.
+This inconsistency causes the above error.
-6. Doesn't get to return anything (neither an output nor an error) because of the error the porgram throws at line 9
+6. Doesn't get to print anything (neither an output nor an error) because of the error the porgram throws at line 9, and the disruption it causes to the rest of the program running.